-This policy applies to behaviors that take place on the campus and at College-sponsored/controlled events.
+This policy applies to all misconduct that occurs under the College's program and activity and outside the program and activity when the conduct alleged contributes to a hostile environment.
 Behaviors cited in this policy that occur off-campus, on/at private property, online, including calls, texts, emails, and social media, or business travel, even if they occur on personal devices or during non-work hours, may still be addressed when the Title IX Coordinator or other designated official determines that the off-campus conduct affects a substantial College interest.
 A substantial College interest is defined to include:

-- Any action that constitutes criminal offense as defined by Federal or New York State law.
+- Any action that constitutes a criminal offense as defined by Federal or New York State law.
 This includes, but is not limited to, single or repeat violations of any local, state or federal law committed in the vicinity where the College is located; - Any situation where it appears that the accused individual may present a danger or threat to the health or safety of self or others; - Any situation that significantly infringes upon the rights, property or achievements of self or others or creates significant disruption, and/or - Any situation that is detrimental to the educational interests of the College.